science-en-poche/yelandur/API.md

 In that case, if no authentication is provided a `401` is returned.

 Finally, you can ask for specific users by specifying an `ids[]=<id>` URL parameter for each user you want to retrieve; the array of requested users is returned.
-Adding `access=private` will give you private information if you have access to it, a `401` if you don't authenticate, or a `403` if you're asking for a user you don't have access to.
-So e.g. `GET /users?ids[]=jane&access=private` will return the full private information about jane in a `users` array (if you have access to it).
+Adding `access=private` will give you private information if you have access to it, a `401` if you don't authenticate, or a `403` if you're asking for a user other than yourself.
+So e.g. `GET /users?ids[]=jane&access=private` will return the full private information about jane in a `users` array (if you are authenticated as `jane`).
 If a requested user is not found, it will not be included in the results (instead of returning a `404`).

 ### Exps